 This section contains all the practical information candidates should be aware of when applying for an examination.
 This includes information on notifying FPH of extenuating circumstances and on the FPH withdrawal policy.
 The FPH Examinations Appeal Policy can also be viewed here, which all candidates who are considering submitting an appeal should read carefully.

 Also on these pages is information for FPH Examiners, including their terms of appointment and responsibilities.
 There is also detailed guidance concerning confidentiality, as well as the question setting and marking processes surrounding both the DFPH and MFPH examinations.

 Important documents relating to DFPH and MFPH Exams.

-- Withdrawal and Extenuating Circumstances Policy
+- Extenuating Circumstances Policy and Application Form

 Please note, marks/results will not be altered to reflect individual circumstances.

 Reciprocal arrangement between the DFPH and the Irish MFPHMI Part I Examination in relation to CCT

 The Academy of Medical Royal Colleges has issued a statement regarding the cost of training for royal colleges and faculties and the principles that they should adhere to.